onflow/fcl-js/packages/fcl/README.md

 // value === 48
 ```

-To call A Cadence script from your React app, create another component and wire up the UI.
+To call A Cadence script from your React app, create another component and wire-up the UI.
 Here is an example component you can use.
-Create a file named `ScriptOne` in the `src` directory of your app
+Create a file named `ScriptOne` in the `src` directory of your app with the following content

 ```jsx
 import React, {useState} from "react"